dankamongmen/scblockchain/README.md

 `catena` should be started with the `-u pubkey` and `-v privkey` options when it will be signing and verifying transactions.
 See the "Key operations" section for material regarding creation of local ("Consortium") keys.

+When started without the `-d` option, the catena agent will remain in the foreground, providing a readline-driven text UI.
+This can be used to examine the loaded ledger and issue API requests directly.

 ## Key operations